-Thirty years later this November, Night Hospitality still provides food and shelter for thirty men every night of the year.
+Almost forty years later, Night Hospitality still provides food and shelter for up to thirty men every night of the year.
 The men are provided with counseling, case management, and are taught the self-respect that they need to transition from homelessness to self-sufficiency.
 They are encouraged to seek employment and establish good habits for better health.

 Though Clifton Presbyterian Church closed in 2003, the ministry still continues, sponsored mostly by Presbyterian churches in the Atlanta area.
 Each night, a church team or individual volunteers will come to the shelter and serve the evening meal to the men, providing them nourishment and hospitality.
 Volunteers also assist with teaching life skills, keeping the clothes closet full, doing laundry and a myriad of other tasks that go along with providing day-to-day support for 30 men.